Nisser111/team-management-app/README.md

 Next, I had to add a new microservice to the application.
 I've made a service to generate an Excel file contains summary of all employees.
 To the communication between microservices, I've chosen RabbitMQ.

+### Api Gateway

+I've implemented api gateway to manage multiple microservices with different ports.
+I've made it using Spring Boot Cloud Starter Gateway.

 ## Future of project

 - [ ] Authorization
-- [x] Autoreload component after modeling content
+- [x] Auto reload component after modeling content
 - [ ] Provide unit tests

 ## Table of Contents